 External ADC calibration is more involved as the user needs to interactively supply the appropriate input signals.
-The user can perform external calibration by supplying zero volts signal to the selected channels and using the ccurPMFC_ADC_Perform_External_Offset_Calibration() call.
-Next, they can perform positive calibration by supplying external positive signal to the selected channels and using ccurPMFC_ADC_Perform_External_Positive_Calibration() call with the ReferenceVoltage argument set to the value of the external input signal and finally supplying a negative signal to the selected channels and using the ccurPMFC_ADC_Perform_External_Negative_Calibration() call with the ReferenceVoltage argument set to the negative signal supplied.
+The user can perform external calibration by supplying zero volts signal to the selected channels and using the ccurPMFC ADC Perform External Offset Calibration() call.
+Next, they can perform positive calibration by selected supplying external positive signal to the channels and using ccurPMFC_ADC_Perform_External_Positive_Calibration() call with the ReferenceVoltage argument set to the value of the external input signal and finally supplying a negative signal to the selected channels and using the ccurPMFC_ADC_Perform_External_Negative_Calibration() call with the ReferenceVoltage argument set to the negative signal supplied.